 Notice must be given to your employer in writing if you want to start SPL or ShPP.
 Notice can be given for both at the same time if you are eligible for both.
-Notice can be given using forms created by Acas (Advisory, Conciliation and Arbitration Service) which are on their website at the following link - http://www.acas.org.uk/index .aspx?articleid=49II.
+Notice can be given using forms created by Acas (Advisory, Conciliation and Arbitration Service) which are on their website at the following link -www.acas.org.uk/shared-parentalleave-forms.
 Your partner must apply to their own employer if they also want SPL or ShPP.